-To examine the degree to which clan resources matter above and beyond parental household and individual characteristics, we use three-level hierarchical models incorporating explanatory variables pertaining to the clan (level-3), the parental household (level-2), and adult children (level-1) characteristics.
+To examine the degree to which clan resources matter above and beyond parental household and individual characteristics, we use three-level hierarchical models incorporating explanatory variables pertaining to the clan’s (level 3), the parental household’s (level 2), and adult children’s (level 1) characteristics.
 Formally, there are i=1,2,…,I adult children nested within j=1,2,…,J parental families nested within m=1,2,…,M clans (see Figure 1).
-The full multilevel model provides parameters that enable determining whether clan resources have a direct relationship with adult children’s educational attainment above and beyond parental household and individual characteristics.
+The full multilevel model provides parameters that make it possible to determine whether clan resources have a direct relationship with adult children’s educational attainment above and beyond parental household and individual characteristics.

-Beyond the isolated roles of familial characteristics at discrete levels (i.e., individual, household, and clan), there are two additional categories of parameters: parameters representing two-way interaction effects of (any) two adult child, origin family, and clan level predictors, and parameters representing three-way interaction effects of all three.
-These interaction terms enable us to explore the potential differential effects of clan resources across members.
-Educational disadvantages along race, for example, may be exacerbated by differing clan wealth.
-Focusing on interaction terms allows assessing how clan resources shape children’s educational attainment differently by race, parental resources, or both.
+Beyond the isolated roles of familial characteristics at discrete levels (i.e., individual, household, and clan), there are two additional categories of parameters: parameters representing two-way interaction effects of (any) two adult child, origin family, and clan level predictors, and parameters representing the three-way interaction effects of all three.
+These terms of interaction enable us to explore the potential differential effects of clan resources across members.
+Educational disadvantages along racial lines, for example, may be exacerbated by differing levels of clan wealth.
+Focusing on terms of interaction allows us to assess how clan resources shape children’s educational attainment differently by race, parental resources, or both.

-Even if clan characteristics significantly predict child education, however, one might wonder who in the clan is driving these patterns.
-Indeed, prior research has shown that both grandparents and uncles and aunts play a role in child education (Erola et al. 2018; Hällsten and Pfeffer 2017).
-To verify that clans as extended family units have a role to play beyond dyadic family members like grandparents, aunts, and uncles, we conduct our analyses in two steps: first, we decompose each of our focal clan characteristics – education, wealth, and income – into a grandparental component, an aunt/ uncle component, and a residual clan component.
-This deconstruction allows identifying distinct associations between each of these kin types and young adults’ educational outcomes.
-However, it also requires limiting our sample to those for whom we observe at least one grandparent, one aunt or uncle, and one additional clan member.
-Limiting the sample in this way excludes individuals who, for example, never had an aunt/ uncle or an extended family member other than grandparents, aunts, and uncles.
+Even if clan characteristics are a significant predictor of child education, however, one might wonder who in the clan is driving these patterns.
+Indeed, prior research has shown that grandparents, uncles, and aunts alike impact child education (Erola et al. 2018; Hällsten and Pfeffer 2017).
+To verify that clans as extended family units have a role to play beyond dyadic family members like grandparents, aunts, and uncles, we conduct our analyses in two steps: first, we deconstruct each of our focal clan characteristics – education, wealth, and income – into a grandparental component, an aunt/ uncle component, and a residual clan component.
+This deconstruction makes it possible to identify distinct associations between each of these kin types and young adults’ educational outcomes.
+However, it also requires us to limit our sample to those for whom we identify as having at least one grandparent, one aunt or uncle, and one additional clan member.
+Limiting the sample in this way excludes individuals who, for example, never had an aunt/ uncle or an extended family other than grandparents, aunts, and uncles.
 In our second step, we therefore repeat our main analyses using the full sample of young adults, including all individuals who have at least one non-parental family member.

 Findings

-Limited Sample Including Grandparents, Aunt/ Uncles, and Residual Clan Members
+Limited Sample Including Grandparents, Aunts/ Uncles, and Residual Clan Members

 Table 4 presents multilevel models predicting children’s college attendance.
 In these models, we restrict the sample to the 3,788 young adults for whom we have information on the education, wealth, and income of at least one grandparent, one aunt or uncle, and one additional clan member.
 Model 1 captures individual and parental household characteristics.
 The model findings largely conform to expectations based on prior research.
-Namely, male children have a 12.1 percentage point lower probability of attending college compared with female children, and children born in every birth year (within birth years 1980-1996) have a 0.6 percentage point lower probability of attending college as compared with those born in the preceding year.
-Black children have a 5.2 percentage point higher probability of attending college compared with non-Black children when parental resources are accounted for, a finding we discuss in greater detail below.
+Namely, male children are 12.1 percentage points less likely to attend college compared with female children, and children born in any birth year (within birth years 1980–1996) are 0.6 percentage points less likely to attend college compared with those born in the preceding year.
+Black children are 5.2 percentage points more likely to attend college compared with non-Black children when parental resources are accounted for, a finding we discuss in greater detail below.